-The design of the Powerhouse Science Center includes the rehabilitation of a former PG&E power station.
-The empty building sits prominently on the banks of the Sacramento River at 400 Jibboom Street and is visible from Interstate 5 and the American River Bike Trail.
-Once complete, the center will serve as the regional hub for informal science education, exploration and promotion in Northern California.
-The project is targeting a U.S. Green Building Council Leadership in Energy and Environmental Design (LEED) certification rating of Gold.
+The design of the Powerhouse Science Center includes the rehabilitation of former PG&E Power Station B, as well as an addition.
+The vacant building sits prominently on the banks of the Sacramento River at 400 Jibboom Street and is visible from Interstate 5 and the American River Bike Trail.
+Once complete, the Powerhouse will serve as a regional hub for science education, exploration and promotion in Northern California and is designed to achieve a U.S. Green Building Council Leadership in Energy and Environmental Design (LEED) certification rating of Silver.

-The power station was designed in 1912 in the Beaux Arts style by architect Willis Polk and was formally closed in 1954.
+The original Power Station was designed in 1912 in the Beaux Arts style by architect Willis Polk and was formally closed in 1954.
 It is on the National Register of Historic Places, California Register of Historic Places and the Sacramento Register of Historic & Cultural Resources.